myelnet/pop/README.md

 - IPFS exchange interface like Bitswap
 - Turn any IPFS node into a Filecoin retrieval provider (YES, that means you will earn FIL when we launch on mainnet!)
-- New content is dispatched via Gossipsub and stored if enough space if available
+- New content is dispatched via Gossipsub and stored if enough space is available
 - IPFS Plugin to wrap the default Bitswap implementation and fetch blocks from Filecoin if not available on the public IPFS network
-- Does NOT allow for uploading to Filecoin (we will provide a separate plugin for that in the future, in the meantime you can use the Myel app)
+- Upload and retrieve directly from Filecoin if not secondary providers cache the content (Coming Soon)

 ## Background